Will Arizona cover the spread vs. Wisconsin? Betting Trends, Record ATS

 - The Wildcats' ATS record is 7-0-0 this season.

-- Arizona has won both games it has played as a favorite this season.

-- The Wildcats have played as a favorite of -450 or more once this season and won that game.
+- The Badgers have played as an underdog of +340 or more just one time this year and came away with a win in that game.

-- The implied probability of a win from Arizona, based on the moneyline, is 81.8%.
+- Wisconsin has an implied victory probability of 22.7% according to the moneyline set by oddsmakers for this matchup.

 Arizona vs. Wisconsin Over/Under Stats